-Dr Diana Stirbu specialises in public administration reform from a devolved and territorial perspective in the UK, as well as in strategic management in political and public organisations.
+Professor Stirbu specialises in public administration and governance reform from a devolved and territorial perspective in the UK, as well as in strategic management in political and public organisations.
 Her emphasis lies particularly on Welsh and English devolution.
-More broadly, Diana's work focuses on contemporary issues in parliamentary democracy, such as public engagement, gender representation, as well as on policy and administrative reform in the UK and in transitional countries.
+More broadly, Diana's work focuses on contemporary issues in parliamentary democracy, such as public engagement, gender representation, and parliamentary governance.
+More recently, Diana has developed a keen interest in service design with public administration focus.

-Dr Stirbu often undertakes advisory and consultancy work in relation to the National Assembly for Wales, provides expert advice on constitutional and legislative matters and delivers bespoke executive training for overseas civil servants.
-She is also an Independent Trustee for the Centre for Public Scrutiny and promotes the importance of scrutiny and accountability in the governance process.
+Professor Stirbu often undertakes advisory and consultancy work in relation to the National Assembly for Wales, provides expert advice on constitutional and legislative matters and delivers bespoke executive training for overseas civil servants.
+She acted as an Independent Trustee for the Centre for Public Scrutiny between 2016 and 2019 and promotes the importance of scrutiny and accountability in the governance process.
+Diana works closely with the Institute of Welsh Affairs in order to support their policy and governance stream of work.

 - contemporary issues and debates in public administration and governance